Key Takeaways

 This is where Papaya Global’s total workforce solution come into the picture.
 Our technology platform helps to standardize and bring transparency to this network of in-country suppliers, creating lasting value for organizations and disrupting the marketplace.
 The system acts as a nerve center for managing the disparate activities that go along with global employment relationships.
 Eynat Guez, Co-founder of Papaya Global, explained,

-What really separates us is being transparent and cost effective.
-We offer a platform to manage the employment process in an efficient way, creating clear communications among our clients and their PEOs and other suppliers.”
+What really separates us is being transparent and cost-effective.
+We offer a platform to manage the employment process efficiently, creating clear communications among our clients and their PEOs and other suppliers.

 While global PEOs do provide value for employers, they are best augmented with technology solutions to help employers get the best of both worlds: the flexibility and cost-savings that a global PEO can bring to the table and the transparency and standardization of a technology platform underpinning the variety of relationships necessary to operate a global business.

 At the end of the day, hiring and managing a global workforce is a challenging prospect, and it’s best to find good partners to bring the expertise and scalability where they are needed most.
-Whether you are looking for a Canadian PEO, Australian PEO, UK PEO , China PEO or Japanese PEO our solution will enable you to hire, onboard and pay your employees quickly and accurately.
+Whether you are looking for a Canadian PEO, Australian PEO, UK PEOChina PEO or Japanese PEO our solution will enable you to hire, onboard and pay your employees quickly and accurately.
+Schedule a demo to learn more.